brancz/kube-rbac-proxy/README.md

       --oidc-issuer string           The URL of the OpenID issuer, only HTTPS scheme will be accepted.
 If set, it will be used to verify the OIDC JSON Web Token (JWT).
       --oidc-sign-alg stringArray    Supported signing algorithms, default RS256 (default [RS256]) --oidc-username-claim string   Identifier of the user in JWT claim, by default set to 'email' (default "email")

-Legacy kube-rbac-proxy [DEPRECATED] flags:

-      --kubeconfig string              Path to a kubeconfig file, specifying how to connect to the API server.
-If unset, in-cluster configuration will be used
-      --secure-listen-address string   The address the kube-rbac-proxy HTTPs server should listen on.

 Global flags: